• Skip to primary navigation

 If you don't have a mixer, you can definitely mix this bread dough by hands following these instructions:

-• Since this is a rich dough and somewhat sticky, you need to grease the mixing bowl with either vegetable oil (~1-2 tsp) or flour.
+• Since this is a rich dough and somewhat sticky, you must grease the mixing bowl with either vegetable oil (~1-2 tsp) or flour.
 The spatula needs to be greased as well.
-Also, instead of soften butter, it's better to use melted butter in this case.
+Also, it's better to use melted butter instead of softening butter in this case.

-• Make sure melted is cool down and not piping hot while incorporating into dry ingredients.
+• Make sure melted is calm and not piping hot while incorporating dry ingredients.

-• After adding wet ingredients to dry ingredients, use a spatula to mix everything together.
+• After adding wet ingredients to dry ingredients, use a spatula to mix everything.

 • Fold the dough by gently lifting and folding the edge towards the middle.
 Then turn the bowl 45 degrees and fold the edge toward the middle again.
 Repeat this turn & fold process until everything is well incorporated.

-• The photos for these lifting and folding steps can be found in Ciabata bread recipe.
-It takes around 10-13 minutes if mixing by hands.
+• The photos for these lifting and folding steps can be found in Ciabatta bread recipe.
+It takes around 10-13 minutes if mixed by hands.

-• After that cover the mixing bowl with plastic and let the dough rest for 10 minute before proceeding to step 2 & 3.
+• After that, cover the mixing bowl with plastic and let the dough rest for 10 minutes before proceeding to steps 2 & 3.

 Did you make this recipe?
 If so please leave a rating and let me know how it went in the comment section.
 Also, don't forget to tag me #cookmorphosis @cookmorphosis on social media.